kowith337/MyBrowserRegAndPrefs/readme.md

 ### Recommendation note for Firefox and any browsers that based on it
 Go delete system addons in `/browser/features/*.xpi`, it's not needed unless...
-- `doh-rollout@mozilla.org.xpi`: If you wish to use in-browser **DNS-over-HTTPS**, but mind ahead that it will use `Cloudflare` servers at the beginning, however, deleting this will make you no longer use its feature until you bring this **XPI** back!
+- `doh-rollout@mozilla.org.xpi`: If you wish to use in-browser **DNS-over-HTTPS**, but mind ahead that it will use **`Cloudflare-backend`** Mozilla servers at the beginning and it's doesn't use the same IP address of `Cloudflare` itself, however, deleting this will make you no longer use its feature until you bring this **XPI** back!
 - ~~`formautofill@mozilla.org.xpi`~~: Well, if you want to _save registration form_ **(and also credit cards)**, but in my opinion, I won't recommended to keep this!
 - `pictureinpicture@mozilla.org.xpi`: This should be keep retain, otherwise you cannot view videos in PiP popup (Like Chrome)
-- `proxy-failover@mozilla.org.xpi`: Deleting this will possibly prevent "step down" connections to direct or system connections in case if your connections to proxy are failed, however, directly change connection settings still possible.
+- ~~`proxy-failover@mozilla.org.xpi`~~: Deleting this will possibly prevent "step down" connections to direct or system connections in case if your connections to proxy are failed, however, directly change connection settings still possible.
 - `screenshots@mozilla.org.xpi`: In case if you want to make screencap in browser without (Win+)? **Print screen** or want to capture entire page (with scrolling) into single image, keep in mind that _it's possible to upload and share your screencap_ back to `Mozilla`, safe to remove if you don't want to upload and want to capture screen manually without this assist tool!
 - ~~`webcompat@mozilla.org.xpi`~~ and ~~`webcompat-reporter@mozilla.org.xpi`~~: I recommend to not keeping them, even it's legitimately use for report incompatibility sites that won't work for Firefox itself, but their add-ons about this are part of their `Telemetry`, so prefer to remove is better!